hashicorp/terraform-provider-google/website/docs/r/os_config_os_policy_assignment.html.markdown

   (Optional)
   Specifies the relative value defined as a percentage, which will be multiplied by a reference value.

+The `source` block supports:

+* `allow_insecure` -
+  (Optional)
+  Defaults to false.
+When false, files are subject to validations based on the file type: Remote: A checksum must be specified.
+Cloud Storage: An object generation number must be specified.

+* `gcs` -
+  (Optional)
+  A Cloud Storage object.

+* `local_path` -
+  (Optional)
+  A local path within the VM to use.

+* `remote` -
+  (Optional)
+  A generic remote file.

+The `validate` block supports:

+* `interpreter` -
+  (Required)
+  Required.
+The script interpreter to use.
+Possible values: INTERPRETER_UNSPECIFIED, NONE, SHELL, POWERSHELL

+* `args` -
+  (Optional)
+  Optional arguments to pass to the source during execution.

+* `file` -
+  (Optional)
+  Required.
+A deb package.

+* `output_file_path` -
+  (Optional)
+  Only recorded for enforce Exec.
+Path to an output file (that is created by this Exec) whose content will be recorded in OSPolicyResourceCompliance after a successful run.
+Absence or failure to read this file will result in this ExecResource being non-compliant.
+Output file size is limited to 100K bytes.

+* `script` -
+  (Optional)
+  An inline script.
+The size of the script is limited to 1024 characters.

 - - -

 * `description` -